esp/esp-js/ReadMe.md

 ## Child containers

 Child containers can be used to manage and scope a set of related objects.
+They inherit configuration from the parent however can be re-configured.
+They also inherit instances from their parent depending upon the lifetime management of the objects in question.

 Create a child container by calling `createChildContainer` on a parent;
 ```javascript